We’re thinking about allowing translators to give their own translation rates, but first we want to hear your opinion.

 In fact, many times, Spanish translators tell us that they are prepared to do these projects for a lower rate.
 They also believe that ICanLocalize will be more competitive and get more Spanish translation jobs if we allow them to bid.

-On the other hand, a Norwegian translator has to work very hard in order to earn a descent living while translating at 0.07 USD / word.
+On the other hand, a Norwegian translator has to work very hard in order to earn a decent living while translating at 0.07 USD / word.

 We believe that by allowing translators to bid for software localization projects, we’ll do three things: